beecars/pan-tilt-track/README.md

 # pan-tilt-track

+Often in detection and tacking we are trying to balance the tradeoff between **field-of-view (FOV)** and **pixels-on-target (POT)**.
+A wide FOV camera can see more of the scene, but a target may only occupy a few pixels.
+A telephoto camera can see a target in more detail, but it may not be able to see the target at all if it is outside the FOV.

-A prototype multi-camera target tracking platform with pan/tilt control.
-A fixed position wide-angle camera acquires a target (or multiple candidates), then a telephoto camera on a pan/tilt bracket tracks it.
+This repository implements a prototype multi-camera target tracking platform with pan/tilt control to sidestep the tradeoff entirely.
+A fixed position wide-angle camera acquires a target (or multiple candidates), then a telephoto camera on a pan/tilt bracket tracks it via PID control.
 An initial calibration step loosely maps the wide-angle camera's pixel coordinates to pan/tilt servo positions, enabling target handoff to the telephoto camera.

 Intended features not yet implemented:
 1. Target ID/ReID.